-Research and on-site project.
-The class of the Design for the Living World spends two months at the International Artist Residency at the Combine Studios in Phoenix, AZ, gets involved with local initiatives and the neighborhood, and works with Postcommodity on the installation of the Repellent Fence, a land art and community-based project on the US-Mexico border.
+A research and on-site project.
+The class of the Design for the Living World spent two months at the International Artist Residency at the Combine Studios in Phoenix, AZ, became involved with local initiatives and the neighbourhood, and worked with Postcommodity on the installation of the Repellent Fence, a land art and community-based project on the US-Mexico border.

 Title: The Arizona Project – Conversations in Phoenix

 A research and on-site project by the Design for the Living World class, University of Fine Arts/Hochschule für bildende Künste (HFBK) Hamburg, by the invitation of The Arizona State University Art Museum and International Artist Residency at the Combine Studios.

 Location: Phoenix, AZ, USA and US/Mexico border (Douglas, Arizona and Agua Prieta, Sonora)

 Students: Finn Brüggemann, Maria Christou, Tino Holzmann, Barbara Niklas, Anastasia Reschke, Konouz Saeed, William Schwartz, and guests of the class Charlotte Livine (Time-related Media, HFBK Hamburg) and Radoš Vujaklija (Time-related Media, HFBK Hamburg).

 The Class of the Design for the Living World in collaboration with: The Arizona State University Art Museum and Postcommodity.